SAP-samples/process-automation-enablement/Workshops/LCNC_Roadshow - simplified/SAP Process Automation/3 Create Decision/spa-dox-create-decision.md

   - How to make use of data types and how to create them
   - How to maintain a decision table and include it in the process flow

+Please note that the system flow may look slightly different due to the recent updates.

 ---

 **Step 1: Add a decision and create a data type**